stone030/WriteUps/README.md

 ![Screenshot 2021-08-18 222955](https://user-images.githubusercontent.com/59108199/132400879-e43614dd-4680-48df-8d06-92cccb004182.png)

-I'm not giving you the result in a golden plate, but in a wooden one >:)
+Stone Aint giving you the result in a golden plate, but in a wooden one >:)

 and as you've noticed, we didn't need the hash which they gave us in the task because it was easy since the brute forcing was short with maximum of 3 inputs! otherwise we would probably need to do the code to solve this task. and it's an easy one in python, but stone was lazy to do it.
 [CHECK OUT MADIOX]